andrew/ultimate-awesome/README.md

 - [awesome-dsa](https://github.com/otabek-kholmirzaev/awesome-dsa) - A 𝗿𝗼𝗮𝗱𝗺𝗮𝗽 for data structures and algorithms with comprehensive tutorials & practice resources.
 - [awesome-matrix](https://github.com/rodolpheh/awesome-matrix) - A curated list of awesome stuff around Matrix.
 - [awesome-micro-frontends](https://github.com/semlinker/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
+- [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
 - [awesome-electronics](https://github.com/techgaun/awesome-electronics) - My personal list of electronics resources for DIY.
 - [awesome_product_design](https://github.com/tianma-if/awesome_product_design) - 献给产品经理们的产品设计理论、书籍、工具、网站大合集.
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome graphing calculator programming resources, documentation, and tools from all over the web, all in one place.
 Contributions welcome.
 - [awesome-web3-resources](https://github.com/twf-nikhila/awesome-web3-resources) - 😎 Awesome resource related to Web3 (Courses, Tools, YouTube vidoes, Job-Board & more).
+- [awesome-sat-solvers](https://github.com/urbanophile/awesome-sat-solvers) - A curated collection of resources for the Boolean Satisfiability Problem (SAT).
 - [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [awesome-suno](https://github.com/zizwar/awesome-suno) - A curated list of awesome open-source AI projects related to the Suno Ai project.
 - [Awesome-MoML-NeurIPS24](https://github.com/azminewasi/Awesome-MoML-NeurIPS24) - ALL Molecular ML papers from NeurIPS'24.